 "Always welcoming and always great cocktails, but really good food too."

-A former longshoreman’s bar that was built in the1900s and served the dock workers at the nearby East River shipyards.
-It’s been renovated, but still feels like a neighborhood bar.
-Fireplace, hot toddies, East Coast oysters, and a wine list created by FED Pro sommelier Lee Campbell.
+A former longshoremen’s bar that was built in the 1900s and served the dock workers at the nearby East River shipyards.
+It’s been renovated, but still feels like a neighborhood corner bar.
+Fireplace, hot toddies, East Coast oysters, and an interesting wine list.

 This tiny gem of a bar is just slightly larger than a phone booth, but it’s dark and hidden away in Times Square.
 Have a little romance without the crowds and order an historic classic cocktail and some raw or gratin oysters from their small plate menu.